Hmmm… looks like we can help you refine those numbers for better results and profitability!

 This is how a month over month percentage calculator works.

-Another commonly used metric is CMGR or compounded monthly growth rate.
+Another commonly used metric is CMGR, or compounded monthly growth rate.
 With CMGR, you look at data from your starting month data and data from your ending month and calculate the percentage monthly increase that would cause the starting month number to grow into the ending month number.

-But there is a drawback to the CMGR method: because you are ignoring variations within the month and flattening it out to a singular compounded figure each month.
+But there is a drawback to the CMGR method: you are ignoring variations within the month and flattening it out to a singular compounded figure each month.

 This is why a month on month growth calculator is a better option to ascertain how much your business is actually expanding.